Subaru Forester hybrid interior, dashboard & comfort

 The Subaru Forester e-Boxer hybrid is well equipped, if rather dated-looking inside

-The Forester’s dashboard is dominated by the big touchscreen in its centre, with a smaller, grainier screen positioned above it to show the powertrain and trip-computer information.
-Otherwise, the air-conditioning buttons are straightforward and the driver’s dials are easy to read.
-What can be confusing is the array of buttons on the steering wheel, but otherwise there’s a durable, function-first feel to the dashboard that’s in keeping with the rest of the car.
+The Forester's dashboard is dominated by a reasonably-sized touchscreen in its centre, with a smaller, grainier screen positioned above it to show the hybrid system status and trip-computer information.
+Otherwise, the air-conditioning buttons are straightforward, and the dials in the driver's instrument cluster are easy to read.
+What can be confusing is the array of buttons on the steering wheel, but otherwise there's a durable, functional feel to the dashboard that's in keeping with the rest of the car.

 Equipment, options & accessories

-Even the entry-level Forester XE gets automatic LED headlights, keyless entry and go, a touchscreen, heated seats and a reversing camera, but you have to go for the top-spec Premium to get leather upholstery, a heated steering wheel and rear seats, a sunroof and bigger alloy wheels.
+The entry-level Forester XE is our recommended trim because it gets all the basics such as automatic LED headlights, keyless entry and go, a touchscreen, heated seats and a reversing camera.
+Mid-range Sports adds sat-nav, an electric tailgate, 18-inch alloys, and some garish orange interior and exterior styling highlights.
+Top-spec XE Premium has leather upholstery, a heated steering wheel and outer rear seats, a sunroof, and diamond-cut alloy wheels.

 Infotainment, apps & sat nav